LoysBr/StratosG_TheTicker/README.txt

+TIME SPENT : 6.5 Hours
+=> I was curious so I did also other tests ^^

 I implemented two different Ticker classes.
 To switch, in the Ticker scene, on the "GameManager" game object, simply select the Ticker instance than you want (both are already in the scene).